Wojciech Smarzowski

 Wojciech Smarzowski (born 18 January 1963 in Korczyna near Krosno) is a Polish screenwriter and director.

+Education and Career

 He studied filmmaking at the Jagiellonian University and the National Film School in Łódź (1990).
 His 2004 film, The Wedding (not to be confused with the Andrzej Wajda film of the same title) earned special jury mention at the Karlovy Vary International Film Festival in 2005.
 He began his film career as a video camera operator.

 Smarzowski’s film Róża gained the Polish Film Award in seven categories in 2011.
 His film Traffic Department (2013) tells the story of seven policemen from Warsaw - colleagues and good friends whose lives change after one of them dies in mysterious circumstances.
 It competed in the main competition section of the 35th Moscow International Film Festival.

 Kler (2018) was described by Anne Applebaum in The Washington Post as "a searing, painful film that condemns the Polish Catholic Church as corrupt and hypocritical".
 In its first weekend after opening, it broke box-office records in Poland and, after three weeks had been seen by 31/2 million people, about 10% of Poland's population.